A Great Irish Doctor … Monmouth Beach-style

 My family grew up with his family — we went to school together, played together and partied together.
 In the 1970s, good times ruled around our “Club Circle” neighborhood.
 All true Connelly family intimates know a few tales that can entertain as well as educate.
 Dr. Connelly and his wife Mary were faithful Christians to the core — their doors and hearts were always open.

 The couple was married for nearly 60 years and broke the “Irish name” bank with their children: daughters: Mary, Colleen, Eileen, Kathleen, Maureen, Erin, and Tara; sons: Michael, Tom, John, Brian, Kevin, Dennis, Sean, Paul, Patrick and Joseph.
-Most Monmouth Beach residents had difficultly remembering their names and faces, but we Kellys knew them all.
+Most Monmouth Beach residents had difficultly remembering their names and faces, but we Kellys knew them all cold.

 For me, the Connelly gang were people of intelligence (I recall that they were always very good students) and good humor (their St. Patrick’s Day and New Year’s parties were legendary).